-As is true of any tool there are also downsides -- Track saws are not the magic solution to all of your cutting problems, but here are a few points that show how a track saw is a great companion, and in some cases a feasible replacement, for a stationary table saw:
+As is true of any tool there are also downsides -- track saws are not the magic solution to all of your cutting problems, but here are a few points that show how a track saw is a great companion, and in some cases a feasible replacement or alternative, for a stationary table saw:

 - Here are a few of the ways using a track saw differs from a table saw:

 - With a TrueTrac Saw Guide there normally is no fence.
 Since the 'drop' piece is not being constrained in any fashion, this helps to prevent kickback because there is less chance of binding.

 - Your hands are placed on the handle(s) of the saw while you propel it down the track - Which means they're protected by the manufacturer installed guards and kept away from the blade.
 Not only that, but it's the track that controls where the saw actually goes, rather than your arm or wrist.
 This means there's much less chance of the blade twisting relative to the wood and binding.

 - You're standing to the side of the cut, rather than in-line with the blade itself - So in the off chance there's a particularly tough knot in the wood and it binds on the blade and flies out, you're not standing directly in its path playing unintentional goalie.

 Most of us like making things out of wood.
 It's enjoyable to share the finished product and it's usually pretty fun.

 Something that isn't fun?
 Wrestling a 4ft x 8ft sheet of 3/4 plywood on a table saw by yourself.